-There’s nothing quite like spring and summer adventures!
-The only thing not so great?
-Ticks, mosquitoes, biting black flies and horseflies.
+Spring and summer adventures are the best!
+Ticks, mosquitoes, biting black flies and horseflies are not.
 Mosquitoes and flies can ruin a beautiful trip to an alpine lake almost instantly.

 And ticks?
 I can deal with most things but when it comes to ticks it’s game over for me.
+YUCK.
 If there was an official project to nuke them all out of orbit I would donate immediately!

-Washington State has a relatively low prevalence of tick-borne disease compared to other areas of the country and our mosquitoes don’t carry Zika, but you should still protect yourself.
+Even though Washington State has a relatively low prevalence of tick-borne disease compared to other areas of the country and we don’t have the type of mosquitoes that carry Zika, you should still protect yourself.
 Even black flies can carry a bacterial disease called tularemia, though most of the time their bites are more painful than harmful.

 Here’s a little guide on biting things and how best to protect yourself.

 Washington State Ticks

 Different ticks live in different parts of the state and five types of ticks can transmit disease.
 In Western Washington, the black-legged tick can be found in areas of scrub oak like the Columbia River Gorge and in open areas along the edges of ponds and inside forests.
 This tick can transmit Borrelia burgdorferi, the bacteria that causes Lyme disease.
 Less than 20 cases are generally reported annually in Washington State and most were exposed outside the state.

 Statewide, the dog tick and Rocky Mountain wood tick are more common in woodland areas, grasses and shrubs between wetlands and woods, or sunny open areas around woods.
 These ticks aren’t likely to cause Lyme disease but east of the cascades they can very rarely transmit Rocky Mountain spotted fever.
 Tick season for these guys starts in April and May, peaks in July, and then picks up again in September.

 Ok, that’s more than enough about ticks!
 Blech!